manolisky/mscoreLaTeX/README.md

 ### speed

 Right now as it stands, the speed is ok for a handful of MuseScore files, but the `mscore -o` command actually opens an instance of MuseScore without the gui, and would be really slow at processing a lot of files independently.
 That may be solved with the batch process command that the `mscore` cli provides, but the way to implement it is leagues above me.

+### contributions

+Both the MuseScore and the LaTeX communities could be really helpful in making this a really useful package for musicologist, music historians and musicians, as i alone am not well versed to make a robust LaTeX package, or to efficiently manipulate the XML files of MuseScore.